qiray/lingval/README.md

 # lingval

-Tool for making Russian text analysis - lines, sentences and words count, word clouds, dialogues percentage, sentiment and POS analysis and even more.
+Tool for making Russian text analysis - paragraphs, sentences and words count, word clouds, dialogues percentage, sentiment and POS analysis and even more.

 ## Requirements